 Anthology on transnational solidarity

 The anthology Solidarity Must Be Defended takes the form of a trifold publication bringing together essays and projects on gestures and alignments within the visual arts around transnational solidarity during the Cold War.
 In dialogue with, among others, the quietist tendencies of non-alignment and the radical vector of liberation movements, the book looks at both grand initiatives and tragic misfires from an entangled, decolonizing world.
-The point of departure for this anthology is a special issue of Mezosfera magazine (“Refractions of Socialist Solidarity”) edited in Budapest by Szakács in connection with Mohaiemen’s 2018 Turner Prize nominated film Two Meetings and Funeral (2017), and the anthology’s trifold lightly reflects that film’s three-channel form.
+The point of departure for this anthology is a special issue of Mezosfera magazine (“Refractions of Socialist Solidarity”) edited in Budapest by Szakács in connection with Mohaiemen’s 2018 Turner Prize nominated film Two Meetings and a Funeral (2017), and the anthology’s trifold lightly reflects that film’s three-channel form.
 The anthology proposes that transnational solidarity is always worth celebrating, but also extremely difficult to inhabit.

 Eszter Szakács is a curator, editor, and researcher in Budapest.
 She works at the contemporary art organization tranzit.hu in Budapest since 2011.
 At tranzit.hu she is co-editor of the online international art magazine Mezosfera, co-editor of the book IMAGINATION/IDEA: The Beginning of Hungarian Conceptual Art—The László Beke Collection, 1971 (Budapest, Zurich: tranzit.hu, JRP|Ringier, 2014), and she curated the collaborative research project Curatorial Dictionary.
 In 2018, she organized at tranzit.hu the Hungarian premiere of Two Meetings and a Funeral (Mohaiemen 2017).
 She is a curatorial team member of the civil initiative OFF-Biennale Budapest.
 Her practice revolves around questions of internationalisms, methods of cultural resistance, relations between Eastern Europe and the Global South, as well as the exhibitionary form of research.